Free Fringe: Controversies

-In 2015, there was a dispute between PBH Free Festival and rival promoters Freestival over the Cowgatehead venue.
+In 2015, there was a dispute between PBH's Free Fringe and rival promoters Freestival over the Cowgatehead venue.
 Freestival believed they had secured the lease for the building and booked a full programme of over 120 events.
 After the Fringe brochure deadline, by which time most acts had already paid to register their show, PBH Free Fringe announced that they had secured the building and would be booking a programme of their own.
 Peter Buckley-Hill stated that he would consider applications from Freestival acts if they agreed to the Free Festival "Ethos and Conditions", which forbid being a permanent member of a show in any rival free venue.
 The majority of shows were eventually rehoused in venues organised by Just the Tonic and Laughing Horse.

 Later in 2015, Stephen Carlin was ejected from the Free Fringe and not allowed to continue his run at The Canon's Gait when the Free Fringe organisers realised that he also had a permanent role in a play at a Laughing Horse show.
 This action was against the PBH Terms and Conditions that Carlin had previously agreed to.

 In 2016, Peter Buckley Hill issued an instruction that Free Fringe acts could not use flyering companies which also promoted other free shows, saying that "by using a service that leaflets for both without distinction, you are endorsing their tactics of riding on our coat-tails and taking our credit".